-Both Unix and Linux are popular operating systems that let you do specialized jobs and multitasking.
-Let's explore some of the most important difference between Linux and Unix in this post.
+Both Unix and Linux are popular operating systems that let you do specialised jobs and multitasking.
+Let's explore some of the most important differences between Linux and Unix in this post.

 What is UNIX?

 Unix is a powerful and multitasking operating system that behaves like a bridge between the user and the computer.
-It is portable, multi user, bug fixing operating system.
-This operating system was launched in 1960 and was released by AT & T labs.
-Is is used in web servers, workstations, and PCs.
+It is a portable, multi-user, bug fixing operating system.
+This operating system was launched in 1960 and was released by AT & T Labs.
+It is used in web servers, workstations, and PCs.

 What is Linux?

-Linux is open source operating system developed in 1991.
+Linux is an open-source operating system developed in 1991.
 Linux Torvalds introduced this operating system in 1991 at the university of Helsinki.
 It is utilized for mainframes, game development, computer hardware, and software.
 This operating system come with a number of software features that manage computer resources.

 UNIX Vs Linux | Difference between UNIX and Linux